gianvallejos92/openai-lwc/README.md

 - Search for "Remote Site Settings"
 - Add the API: https://api.openai.com

+## Final Steps:

-## Add Lightning Web Components to your App Page
+Add Lightning Web Components to your App Page

+## Contact Me

 Test it.
 If there is any problem.
 Please contact me on: https://www.linkedin.com/in/gianvallejos/